 Love the approach of this book as Jimmy Moore interviews 22 doctors and wellness experts who understand the health benefits experienced while on a ketogenic diet.

 Since this was one of the first books I read on keto, it has a special place in my heart.
 Some highlights include the Success Stories and the 21-day meal plan.

 When we are inspired by the success of another person, we open up the gateway of possibilities.
 Success breeds success and these stories of healing are fantastic.

-The 21-day meal plan is helpful because week one we eat 3 meals a day, like we are used to.
+The 21-day meal plan is helpful because in week one we eat 3 meals a day like we are used to.
 Then week two, we skip breakfast and thereby introduce intermittent fasting.
 Week three, we switch to OMAD, one meal a day.
 This increase in our fasting window is my favorite way to travel.